 - A set of diamond polishing pads, the grain size ranges from fine to coarse to allow polishing.

-- A large squeegee will be needed because it helps to control the flow of the liquid on surfaces.
+- A large squeegee will be needed because it helps flow control the liquid flow on surfaces.

 - Safety glasses and earplugs: for protection.